Contrast-Security-OSS/docs/content/installation/java/installation/AWS.md

 -->
 ## Introduction

-Amazon Web Services (AWS) delivers a set of services that form a reliable, scalable, and inexpensive computing platform solution.
-Contrast Security helps AWS users improve the security applications.
+Amazon Web Services (AWS) delivers a set of services that form a reliable, scalable and inexpensive computing platform solution.
+Contrast Security helps AWS users improve the security of applications.

-Contrast Security work with the following AWS systems:
+Contrast Security works with the following AWS systems:

 * AWS Elastic Beanstalk
 * Amazon EC2